 To expand in the attractive individual marketplace for seniors, in 2012 the company acquired HealthSpring, a major Medicare Advantage provider, for some $3.8 billion.
 The purchase strengthened CIGNA's presence in the individual seniors market by adding a Medicare Advantage business that covers 340,000 members in 11 states, as well as a Medicare prescription drug plan covering 800,000 customers.

 CIGNA also expanded internationally through the purchase of a majority stake in Turkish insurer Finans Emeklilik for $116 million; the purchase expanded services provided to middle-class customers in emerging markets.

-In early 2015 CIGNA agreed to buy New Jersey-based QualCare, a hospital-owned insurer focusing self-funded insurance plans.
-The combined company will be among New Jersey's largest insurance providers; the merger also allows for QualCare to expand its business model nationally.
+In 2015 CIGNA bought New Jersey-based QualCare, an insurer focusing on self-funded insurance plans.
+The combined company is among New Jersey's largest insurance providers; the merger also allows for QualCare to expand its business model nationally.